steinelg/steinelg/index.md

-I am control engineer based in Trondheim, Norway.
+I am control engineer based working on advanced analytics for Equinor, based in Trondheim, Norway.
 Here I plan to share examples related to open-sourced software I am involved with.